mhammond/pywin32/adodbapi/readme.txt

 Features:
 * 100% DB-API 2.0 compliant.
-* Includes pyunit testcases that describes how to use the module.
+* Includes pyunit testcases that describe how to use the module.
-* Fully implemented in Python.
+* Fully implemented in Python. -- runs in Python 2.3+ Python 3.0+ and IronPython 2.6+
 * Licensed under the LGPL license, which means that it can be used freely even in commercial programs subject to certain restrictions.
 * Supports eGenix mxDateTime, Python 2.3 datetime module and Python time module.
+* Supports multiple paramstyles: 'qmark' 'named' 'format'

 Prerequisites:
 * C Python 2.3 or higher
  and pywin32 (Mark Hammond's python for windows extensions.)
  Note: as of 2.1.1, adodbapi is included in pywin32 versions 211 and later. or
- Iron Python 2.0 or higher.
+ Iron Python 2.6 or higher.  (works in IPy2.0 for all data types except BUFFER)

 NOTE: ...........
 If you do not like the new default operation of returning Numeric columns as decimal.Decimal,